Right to explanation and the GDPR: interesting question.

 After a long and busy summer, I finally had the chance to take a serious look to a paper called «Why a right to explanation of automated decision-making does not exist in the General Data Protection Regulation«.
-You can find a copy of this paper in this link: it worths a close reading!
+You can find a copy of this paper in this link: it’s worth reading carefully!

 Here, I just want to share my enthusiasm for this work.
 I was convinced that in the GDPR there was a legal base to audit algorithms and verify if they comply with the new data privacy regulation.
 Apparently, I wasn’t alone in this misinterpretation (see note 6, p.
 3).

-But, after a close look to articles 13-15 and 22, I should separate my whishes from the reality.
-And I have to admit that the authors were right: there is no right to explanation in the GDPR.
+But, after a close look to articles 13-15 and 22, I should separate my wishes from the reality.
+And I have to admit that the authors were right: in the best case scenario, the the right to explanation and the GDPR are not perfectly aligned.

 44 pages, full of information and solidly argued.
 Have fun!